 I could carry on ad infinitum, but I am sure you get the point.

-In my last post here I discussed our customer Maxxium UK who have taken this approach and now take POS data from some of the UK’s leading supermarkets on a weekly basis.
-As a result, they can view key customer metric information and plans and answer not only their own but also their customers’ ‘what if’ questions to improve the way they work together.
-You can download the full Maxxium UK Cast study here.
+In my last post I discussed our customer Maxxium UK who have taken this approach and now take POS data from some of the UK’s leading supermarkets on a weekly basis.
+As a result, they can view key customer metric information and plans and answer not only their own, but also their customers’ ‘what if’ questions to improve the way they work together.

 If you would like to better answer your ‘what if’ questions and improve the way you work with colleagues and customers, we would love to have a conversation with you about how we can help.
 As the 1st Oracle Fully Certified Cloud Excellence implementer (CEI) for EPM Enterprise Planning and Budgeting in the UK & IRL, Brovanture is pleased to be at the forefront delivering modern planning, budgeting and forecasting to a wide range of commercial and public sector organisations.